For Beginners – All You Want to Know about RAW Format in Photography

 There are many advantages of using RAW image format.
 The followings are some representative reasons for shooting in RAW.

-Camera RAW files record greater levels of brightness.
-The levels of brightness are related to the distribution of black and white.
-So the greater the levels of brightness the image file contains, the smoother the image looks like.
-A JPEG photo has 256 levels of brightness; while RAW contains more than 4000 levels.
+Camera RAW files record high levels of brightness.
+The brightness levels are related to the distribution of black and white.
+The greater the brightness levels the image file contains, the smoother the image looks.
+A JPEG photo has 256 levels of brightness, while RAW contains more than 4000 levels.
 That means you can adjust the brightness and white balance without losing quality.
-Brightness and white balance is the basis of a clear image.
-Adjusting a camera RAW will make it closer to the real world.
-So you can shoot landscape with high levels of brightness in RAW format.
+Brightness and white balance are the basis of a clear image.
+A camera RAW adjustment will make it closer to the real world.
+So you can shoot landscapes with high levels of brightness in RAW format.

-Apart from brightness, RAW files will keep more information about exposure of the photos.
-When we take photos with digital cameras, the problems of excessive exposure and underexposure are very common.
-If you want to correct the exposure with photo editors, you have to provide the information related to exposure.
-Camera RAW is easier to be correct, for it records more exposure information.
+Apart from brightness, RAW files will keep more information about the exposure of the photos.
+When we take pictures with digital cameras, the problems of excessive exposure and underexposure are common.
+If you want to correct the image exposure with photo editors, you have to provide the information related to exposure.
+Camera RAW is easy to be correct, for it records more exposure information.
 That will make the photo editor smarter when dealing with images.
-So even though you have taken a dark RAW image, the editing program could produce a clear image with the extensive exposure information.
+So even though you have taken a dark RAW image, the editing program could produce a clear photo with extensive exposure information.

 When you enlarge the images, you will discover that images have noises.
 It is okay to enjoy these images on digital devices.
-When you print the images, the noises will affect the quality of the output.
-So after shooting photos, photographers usually utilize program to reduce noise and sharpen the images.
-At this time, the camera RAW and the details it records will become very useful; because the noise algorithms embedded in programs, like Photoshop, will read RAW files.
-While JPEG does not have the information that such algorithms could read.
-If you have printed JPEG images and RAW files, you would understand the difference is great.
+When you print the photos, the noises will affect the quality of the output.
+So after shooting photos, photographers usually utilize a program to reduce noise and sharpen the images.
+The camera RAW and the details it records will become very useful; because the noise algorithms embedded in programs, like Photoshop, will read RAW files.
+JPEG does not have the information that such algorithms could read.
+If you have printed JPEG images and RAW files, you can understand that difference is good.

 The first chance is when you shoot the picture.
-There are a lot of uncertain elements decide the quality of the images, like the light, the shooting angle and the natural environment.
-The second chance is when you edit the images with programs.
-Although only a part of photo editors supports camera RAW, the plentiful information RAW contains will make the process easier.
-Photo editors could read RAW as read program language.
-On the other hand, the quality of the images will not be reduced when photo editors deal with RAW images.
+There are a lot of uncertain elements that decide the quality of the images, like the light, the shooting angle, and the natural environment.
+The second chance is when you edit the photos with programs.
+Although only a part of photo editors supports camera RAW, the RAW information will make the process easier.
+Photo editors could read RAW as a reading program language.
+On the other hand, the quality of the images will not reduce when photo editors deal with RAW images.

-It really matters to find the best RAW file viewer that can meet your demand perfectly.
-If you don’t have a RAW viewer, it is recommended to use WidsMob Viewer Pro to open RAW images and videos on your computer.
-The wide support of RAW format cameras and RAW file extensions allows users to view media files from all digital cameras.
+Find the best RAW file viewer to meet your demand.
+If you don’t have a RAW viewer, you can use WidsMob Viewer Pro to open RAW images and videos on your computer.
+The support of RAW format cameras and RAW file extensions allows users to view media files from all digital cameras.

 You can play all media files flexibly with the folder-based viewing experience smoothly.
 With the help of the hardware acceleration algorithm, you can enjoy RAW files at 5x speed.
 Moreover, you can get powerful features to manage and edit RAW files within the RAW viewer software.
 Here’re the main features you can get.